Maria Castillo

 Military lending protections.
 Texas has significant military populations around bases like Fort Cavazos, Joint Base San Antonio, and Fort Bliss.
 Federal Military Lending Act protections cap APRs at 36 percent for active-duty service members and their dependents, overriding Texas's more permissive state-level allowances.
 The OCCC actively enforces these protections for Texas-based military families.

 Stay current on Texas lending law changes by checking the OCCC website regularly and reviewing any notices your lender sends about term changes.
-Being an informed borrower is your best protection in a state with a complex and evolving regulatory landscape.
+Being an informed borrower is your best protection in a state with a complex and evolving regulatory picture.